 The Hunterian Museum

-There are so many rare and important objects inside that it really does seem like a miniature Kelvingrove Museum, and walking around the main hall and upper balcony will take you on a journey through Roman history, dinosaurs, evolution, minerals, medicine and much more.
+There are so many rare and historically significant artefacts inside the museum that you’ll be kept occupied for a good hour or two, and walking around the main hall and upper balcony will take you on a journey through Roman history, dinosaurs, evolution, minerals, medicine, and many other subjects.

 Hunterian Museum-